nemequ/icc-travis/README.md

 ## Usage

+It is currently possible to use this script with either version of Ubuntu which Travis currently supports (12.04 or 14.04), with or without sudo.

 The script requires the `INTEL_SERIAL_NUMBER` environment variable be set to your serial number.  *Do not include your serial number in your repository*.
 Instead, you can take advantage of Travis' support for